tarpn/tarpn-battery-backup-deluxe/README.md

 ## Recovery

 Once in the Backup state, the system will enter the Recovery state if a sufficient voltage is seen at the power supply input.
-To avoid oscillations, the system will remain in the Recovery state for a certain number of milliseconds before transitioning to Standby.
+To avoid oscillations, the system will remain in the Recovery state for a configured number of milliseconds before transitioning to Standby.

 * S1: open